SAPPHIRE-ARCHIVE/sapphirearchive.github.io/content/resources/fans.md

 | Gelid Lyra                  | DBB                         | 100,000h @ 40°C               | 25mm                        | Airflow                     |
 | Noiseblocker ELOOP X ARGB   | NB-NanoSLI 2                | 120,000h @ 25°C               | 29mm                        | Airflow/Static Pressure     |
 | Scythe Kaze Flex RGB        | FDB                         | 120,000h @ 25°C               | 27mm                        | Airflow/Static Pressure     |

-## Credits
-Thank you to users Ralicx, The Thonk, Drakefy, and Rafee for helping out with the bearings and some of the fans.